-Henriikka Weir is an Assistant Professor in the School of Public Affairs at the University of Colorado Colorado Springs.
+Henriikka Weir is a former police officer and an Assistant Professor in the School of Public Affairs at the University of Colorado Colorado Springs.
 Dr. Weir received her B.A. in Psychology (2008), M.S. in Criminology (2009), and Ph.D. in Criminology (2013) from the University of Texas at Dallas.
 She is passionate about children's rights and substance abuse treatment for offenders.
 She also enjoys teaching and interaction with students.

 Research: Dr. Weir’s research has been published in Journal of Criminal Justice and Behavior, Journal of Criminal Justice, Journal of Criminal Justice Education, and Youth Violence and Juvenile Justice, among others.
 During her short tenure, she has also obtained internal university-level teaching and research grants, as well as a federal research grant, and been a part of an on-going contract between the UCCS and Colorado Department of Corrections.